ds-civic-data/Emergency_response_time/documents/proposal.md

 #### Data
 #### Format

-The project deliverable will most likely be a whitepaper containing informative maps of Portland relating to the presence of non-native or nuisance trees.
-It may end up being a Shiny app, however.
+The project deliverable will most likely be a whitepaper containing informative maps of Portland relating to the plantings of different types of trees.
+It will also include information on low-income areas of Portland.